calderete/Back-end-API/README.md

 **Params**

-- `living_space`: The name of the living space
+- `living_space:` The name of the living space
-- `username`: A username must be unique
+- `username:` A username must be unique
-- `name`: Treasurers first name and last name
+- `name:` Treasurers first name and last name
-- `email`: An email must be unique and have an @ symbol followed by a "."
+- `email:` An email must be unique and have an @ symbol followed by a "."
-- `password`: A password must be at least 8 characters
+- `password:` A password must be at least 8 characters

 **Response**